26 Jun 2019

 These reforms are designed to protect Australians' retirement savings by ensuring their super isn’t unnecessarily eroded by fees and premiums on insurance policies they may not need.

-So it could be time to check your super before the reforms kick in on 1 July 2019 to make sure you know exactly how they may affect your super account.
+So it could be time to check your super to make sure you know exactly how the reforms may affect your super account.

 Insurance within super cancelled for inactive accounts

 Super providers need to cancel the insurance in any super account considered inactive.
 An inactive account is any account that hasn’t received any contributions or rollovers for more than 16 months.